LEB-EPFL/eda_plugin/docs/source/custom_components.rst

 :py:class:`.ImageAnalyser`.
 It uses workers that are themselves subclasses of :py:class:`.ImageAnalyserWorker`.
 :py:mod:`.examples.analysers` shows two workers that modify the pre and post processing of the images.
-To accomodate workers with potentially different inputs and signals, the functions :py:meth:`.ImageAnalyser._get_worker_args` and :py:meth:`.connect_worker_signals` can be overwritten seperately without having to rewrite the whole worker delivery logic.
+To accomodate workers with potentially different inputs and signals, the functions :py:meth:`.ImageAnalyser._get_worker_args` and :py:meth:`ImageAnalyser.connect_worker_signals` can be overwritten seperately without having to rewrite the whole worker delivery logic.

 See also :doc:`custom_networks`.